wlu-labs/research-students-fall-2025-HydraIsProgramming/weekly_report.md

 ### Week 9
     - Ben, Was able to  find a toronto apartment dataset with roughly 3500 enteries containing all toronto buildings with more then 3 stories and or 10+ units.
 The dataset included the FSA for each building matching previously collected data perfectly.
 Was able to clean the set removing not needed information and finished off with the following data: Address, FSA, BEV#, PHEV#, Total EV, Population, Average Household Size, Adoption rate based off total EV for now, and number of people per building.
 This is a massive improvement from the previous dataset and should be greatly better to train the model, expecting to see great improvement.

+### Week 10
+    - Ben, Attempted to validate EV adoption rate forecasting by having the python script ignore the 2025 year and have it follow the S curve based off of the 2018-2024 data.
+This did not work as 2025 EV sales are way down compared to previous years leading to an abnormially low adoption rate comparted to the training data.
+More parameters wil be needed to get a accurate forecast, more demographic data like income and population density.

+### Week 11
+    - Ben, located some data and shared it with tashneet to add as parameters to hopefully get a better accuracy on the adoption rate forecast once the parameters have been added at the FSA level.
+Started to organize my thoughts for my paper and outline the structure.

+### Week 12
+    - Ben, completed a 1st draft of my paper and shared it with the professor and tashneet for review.
+All focus has been on paper as the term comes to an end.